qwshen/spark-etl-framework/docs/file-writer.md

 - The support formats are csv, json, avro & parquet.
 - The write mode can only be overwrite or append
 - The partition-by is optional.
 If provided, it must be the names of one or more columns separated by comma.
 - The empty-write is optional, which controls whether to write out an empty view.
-It must be either yes/no or disabled/enabled.
-Default: yes.
+This only applies when the view is empty.
+It must be one of:
+  - yes/enabled - write out the empty view.
+  - no/disabled - no write happens with the empty view.
+  - default/smart - write out the empty view only when the target location doesn't exist.

 Actor Class: `com.qwshen.etl.sink.FileWriter`